bb-qq/aqc111/readme.md

 Note: IP address configuration will be lost after the device is rebooted.
 If you find a solution for this issue, please share it.

+### Private flags

+This driver support additional options.

+* Disable thermal throttling
+    * Link speed is configured to 100Base when the internal chip overheats automatically by default.
+This option disables that behavior.
+    * ``ethtool --set-priv-flags eth2 "Thermal throttling" off``
+* Enable Low Power 5G
+    * Entering to low heat generation mode at the expense of throughput.
+This option should be enabled when thermal throttling is disabled.
+    * ``ethtool --set-priv-flags eth2 "Low Power 5G" on``

 ## Supported NAS platform

 * DSM 6.2